Pregnant woman shot by Walgreens employee who alleged she was shoplifting

-NASHVILLE, Tenn.
-(WKRN) – A self-defense claim is under investigation in Nashville after a pregnant woman was shot in a Walgreens parking lot on the city’s east side, forcing doctors to perform an emergency cesarean section and deliver her premature baby.
+A self-defense claim is under investigation in Nashville after a pregnant woman was shot in a Walgreens parking lot on the city’s east side, forcing doctors to perform an emergency cesarean section and deliver her premature baby.
+KTLA’s sister station WKRN reports.

 The shooting took place around 8 p.m.
 Wednesday on the city’s east side.